In the Asset Link panel, navigate to AEM Assets > Collections.

-You must have a valid Creative Cloud for enterprise subscription to use Adobe Asset Link.
-For more details, see Prerequisites.
+You require a valid Creative Cloud for enterprise subscription to use Adobe Asset Link.
+For details, see Prerequisites.

 For easy access, you can configure your workspace to include the Adobe Asset Link panel.
 For more information, see Manage Windows and Panels.